mntnr/website/content/terms.md

 <li>We will only retain personal information for as long as necessary for the fulfilment of those purposes.</li>
 </ul>

-<p>We are committed to conducting our business in accordance with these principles in order to ensure that the
+We are committed to conducting our business in accordance with these principles in order to ensure that the confidentiality of personal information is protected and maintained.
+Maintainer Mountaineer may change this privacy policy from time to time at Maintainer Mountaineer's sole discretion.